wyang342/django-meetup/README.md

 Release 4: Add the Homepage
 ------------------
-Create a view function and url for the root route of the app.
-There, show me a list of ten upcoming events.
+At the root route of the app, show me a list of ten upcoming events.
 You can re-use the template you created for the group show page, but also show a link to the group itself for each event, so that I can go look at the group associated with the event.

 Release 5: Add a Tutorial Page
 ------------------